Chapter Five: Special Issues for Merchants

 Note the use of the word "allowances" in the account title "Sales Returns and Allowances."
 What is the difference between a return and an allowance?
 Perhaps a customer's reason for wishing to return an item is because of a minor defect; the customer may be willing to keep the item if the price is reduced.
 The merchant may give an allowance to induce the customer not to return the item.
 The entry to record the allowance would ordinarily involve the same accounts as those previously illustrated for the return.
 However, one could use a separate account for returns and another for allowances.

 Remember the general rule that sales are recorded when an exchange takes place.
-The measurement of the sale is based on the exchange price.
-Therefore, the amount recorded as a sale is the invoice price.
+Because the measurement of the sale is based on the exchange price, the amount recorded as a sale is the invoice price.
 The entries previously shown for a $4,000 sale would also be appropriate if the list price was $5,000, subject to a 20% trade discount.

 In the retail trade, merchants often issue credit cards.
 Why?
-Because they induce people to spend, and interest charges that may be assessed can themselves provide a generous source of additional profit.
-However, these company issued cards introduce lots of added costs: customers that don't pay (known as bad debts), maintenance of a credit department, periodic billings, and so forth.
+Because they induce people to spend, and interest charges that may be assessed can themselves provide a generous source of additional revenue.
+However, these company-issued cards introduce added costs: customers that don't pay (known as bad debts), maintenance of a credit department, periodic billings, and so forth.